codyogden/killedbygoogle/README.md

 ## Contribute

-Create branch with your product killedbygoogle exe: `name-product-killed` .
+Create branch with your product killedbymicrosoft exe: `name-product-killed` .
 Never use the `master` branch to create a pull request.
 If you need help, read [How to Create a Pull Request on GitHub](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).

 To add a product, add it to `graveyard.json` file.
 You'll need the following information: